Safecast/GeoSense/README.md

 In addition to the Graphical User Interface that is running in your web browser, GeoSense comes with a Command-Line Interface (CLI) that enables you to script certain tasks and perform them without user interaction.
-CLI actions includedata import and aggregation into map grids.
+CLI actions include data import and aggregation into map grids.

 To run the CLI, run the following command from the GeoSense folder: